MateuszKubuszok/Skat/README.md

 ### To be done

-  * some actual functionality testing,
+  * some actual functionality testing (several errors are known),
+  * displaying current player name (for multiple human players case),
   * displaying solist's cards for ouvert game,
   * CPU player implementation.